-A site specific haptic installation at Tresle Projects.
+A site-specific haptic installation in a stairwell.
 The piece is aimed at producing non-optical connections within the viewer through touch.
 Created over several weeks of shaping, sanding and polishing, Touch Railing brings the sensuality of sculpture to the forefront by inviting viewers to caress and explore the varying textures of the object.
 The actuality and mindfulness required to experience this work is a counter to the increasing virtualization of life that ultimately alienates the body from its environment.
 Our bodies are responsible for mediating the relationship between interiority and exteriority, as well as being a fundamental part of how we orient ourselves in the world.
 A video of the artist caressing the object in a bare domestic space serves as an illustration of the body's uncanny potential in relation to the built environment.

 The Soothing Center is an alternative spa featuring interactive artworks aimed at combating the daily bombardment of negative stimulation embedded in our material and media cultures.
 Sensory based therapies stimulate the mind and body at a molecular level while addressing an array of topics including the intersection of capitalism and wellness, body politics, intimacy, and the failures of language.
 Touch Belly consists of a subway tiles, a digital print, and a plaster model of the artist’s belly.
 The tiles are a surface treatment reminiscent of showers and spas.
 The plaster belly protrudes from the wall and embraces the uncanny qualities of the body.
 Viewers are encouraged to rub the belly to soothe their alienated selves.